In This Article:

 Know which questionnaire approach fits your style, clientele, and company brand.

-- Simple Approach – The Simple Approach questionnaire was built at the request of advisors looking for an option for elderly clients, clients with limited time, or clients with limited/unknown technical sophistication.
+- (Legacy) Simple Risk Assessment – The Simple Approach questionnaire was built at the request of advisors looking for an option for elderly clients, clients with limited time, or clients with limited/unknown technical sophistication.
 Many advisors use the Simple Approach as an introduction to their management style and dive deeper via a discussion or completion of the detailed approach, as needed.
 The simple version is the most often emailed approach.

-- Detailed Approach – The detailed approach is the most analytically robust and mathematically sound questionnaire available today.
+- (Legacy) Detailed Risk Assessment – The detailed approach is the most analytically robust and mathematically sound questionnaire available today.
 Our advisors love walking clients through the detailed approach in a face-to-face meeting, so they can understand the logic behind their answers.
 During the process, an advisor will often learn whether the client is focused more on risk OR potential return, what lifestyle changes they think through as the odds change (if X happened we couldn’t send Johnny to college, or we would have to sell the vacation home, etc.).

 - Set Manually – This approach is best when you already know the risk tolerance of the client from a discussion, or you're setting a Risk Number® as a goal.